 Continuing affordable healthcare coverage for millions of America's working families would cost about \$50 billion a year.
-That cost could be covered by Sen. Wyden's tax on just the nation's 700 or so richest households.
+That cost could be covered by Sen. Wyden's tax on just the nation's 700 or so richest households, preventing over a hundred thousand Maine residents from losing health care.